-McConnell Dowell was awarded a contract by BHP Mitsubishi Alliance (BMA) to undertake the main berth construction scope for their Shiploader and Berth 2 Replacement (SABR) Project.
+McConnell Dowell recently completed the main berth construction scope for BHP Mitsubishi Alliance's (BMA) Shiploader and Berth 2 Replacement (SABR) Project.

-SABR is a brownfields project located within the lease boundaries of BMA's existing Hay Point Coal Terminal near Mackay, Queensland.
-It includes the disassembly and replacement of one of the existing shiploaders and berths to improve materials handling throughput and cyclonic wave immunity.
+SABR was a brownfields project located within the lease boundaries of BMA's existing Hay Point Coal Terminal near Mackay, Queensland.
+It included the disassembly and replacement of one of the existing shiploaders and berths to improve materials handling throughput and cyclonic wave immunity.